 Level or class placement is at the discretion of the instructors.
 Placement is based upon age, experience and overall ability to perform steps in particular levels.
 Typically it will take students 2-3 years to master each level and move on to the next level.
 In some rare circumstances there may be exceptions to this rule.

-Creative Movement will introduce children to rhythm, mime, fantasy, improvisation, choreography, stretching and strengthening.
+Intro to Dance will introduce children to rhythm, mime, fantasy, improvisation, choreography, stretching and strengthening.
 In the these classes, a great deal of emphasis is placed on enjoyment of the art of dance while maintaining the discipline required for any artistic endeavor.
-As the children age, we introduce ballet, modern, and jazz technique to prepare them for more rigorous technique classes.
+As the children age, we introduce ballet, modern, tap, hip hop and jazz technique to prepare them for more rigorous technique classes.

-Building upon the foundations of creative movement, children now learn to work in lines and on the diagonal.
+Building upon the foundations of Intro to Dance, children now learn to work in lines and on the diagonal.
 Basic movement themes such as; jumping, balletic runs, chasses, spinning and skipping are explored as an introduction to classical ballet.
-In this class we also introduce modern and jazz technique to prepare them for more rigorous technique classes.
+In this class we also introduce modern, tap, hip hop and jazz technique to prepare them for more rigorous technique classes.
 We also stress musical awareness.

 Level 1 ballet is an introduction to the structure, form and artistry of the art of ballet.
 This level will emphasize proper body alignment, stretching, strengthening, positioning, extensive barre exercises, traveling steps across the floor and understanding basic ballet terminology.
 Expression and musical awareness are taught through free movement , mime and storytelling.